-Examples of Head and Neck Injuries Commonly Sustained in South Florida Accidents
+Types of Head and Neck Injuries Common in Florida Accidents

 Head and neck injuries cover a relatively wide range of injuries that you may have sustained in an accident.
-Some common types of head and neck injuries that may result after you have been involved in a South Florida accident include:
+Some common types of head and neck injuries may include:

 - Concussions.
 Concussions and other traumatic brain injuries require immediate medical attention and follow-up care in all cases.
 Not getting the proper care in a timely fashion can lead to more serious cognitive problems later on.

 - Dental injuries.
 Damaged or missing teeth after an accident can require extensive, painful and expensive dental care.

 - Whiplash.
-Whiplash injuries involve damage to the soft tissue in the neck, and commonly result after a car or motor vehicle accident “whips” the injured party’s neck vigorously in a back and forth motion.
+Whiplash injuries involve damage to the soft tissue in the neck.
+They commonly result after a car or motor vehicle accident “whips” the injured party’s neck vigorously in a back and forth motion.

 - Pinched nerves.
 Pinched nerves in the neck can be extremely painful and can cause numbness or tingling sensations in the limbs.